astriaorg/astria/argocd/README.md

 To apply an app or appset with kubectl, use the following command:

     kubectl -n argocd apply -f <APP_OR_APPSET_YAML>
-Note: The namespace `argocd` is the default namespace for ArgoCD.
-If you have installed ArgoCD in a different namespace, replace `argocd` with the appropriate namespace.
+Note:  The namespace `argocd` is the default namespace for an ArgoCD instance.

 ## ArgoCD CLI

 ### Prerequisites

 - Download and install the ArgoCD CLI from the official ArgoCD repository or from your package manager (e.g. `brew install argocd`).

 ### Usage